 Group work can be a source of anxiety for some disabled students as they may be reluctant to reveal areas of weakness in literacy to other group members.
 They may also be concerned that their way of working might affect the overall outcome for the group.

 An inclusive approach should be taken when setting and facilitating all student group assessments.

-There are a number of things that module tutors can do to ensure that all participants are assessed fairly.
-The Guidance on Inclusive Marking and Group Work will help you to understand how to do this.
+There are a number of things that module tutors can do to ensure that all participants are assessed fairly when the group is required to produce a written document.